 Kanaqua... my condolences on your loss.
 It's tough, especially with such a little one.
 However, I really don't think you mean SSI.
 That's Supplemental Security Income, which is based on your total household income.
 I don't know about your area or whether it's nationwide, but it was $900 for me.
 I didn't qualify.
 As everyone here has said, you need to talk to someone at Social Security.
 They can explain what your little fellow qualifies for and how to apply.

 God bless you and your little one...
 JPJ

 Thrifty Fun has been around so long that many of our pages have been reset several times.
 Archives are older versions of the page and the feedback that was provided then.

 Will my child whose father receives SSI or SSD receive monthly payments of her own?

 By Cindy S.

 My ex-husband revives disability SSI and I found out that our daughter is eligible for benefits as well.
-He doesn't want that for her and says that he is going to call and have it stopped.
-So my question is, can he do that?
-Can he have those benefits taken away from her?
+He doesn't want that for her and says that he is going to have it stopped.

 Add your voice to the conversation.
 Click here to answer this question.